Documentation

 }

-• id: the product ID.
-Every product in your store has a unique ID that can be found under Catalog > Products and SKUs in the admin.
+• id: Product ID.
+Every product in your store has a unique ID, which can be found under Catalog > Products and SKUs in the VTEX Admin.

-• keywords: an object containing the translations of each substitute word of the product.
+• keywords: Object containing the translations of each similar word for the product.

 SKU